Turk Kardiyol Dern Ars. 2018; 46(7): 546-555 | DOI: 10.5543/tkda.2018.88225

 RESULTS There were 8 studies which provided information with regard to DM prevalence (n=84656).
 Four of these studies (n=56853) had low bias risk and four had high bias risk (n=27803).
 When compared with low bias risk studies, those with high bias risk had very large variation of DM prevalence (between 4% to 15%).
 Meta-analysis of the low bias risk group yielded a crude DM prevalence of 13.5% (95% CI: 11.6-15.5%) in the whole group, 14.2% (95% CI: 12.3-16.2%) in females, 12.6% (95% CI: 10.5-14.9%) in males.
 In meta-regression analysis of low bias risk group, mean age difference among the studies and the time period in which the study was undertaken were partially able to explain the inter-study heterogeneity (R2 values were 52% and 78%).

-CONCLUSION Diabetes mellitus is a highly prevalent public health problem according to this meta-analysis.
-Contrary to studies, which compare the recent studies with previous ones and report an increasing prevalence of DM, the present meta-analysis-despite its limitations-provides findings that the temporal increase of DM prevalence is at least paused over time.
+CONCLUSION This meta-analysis shows that DM is a highly prevalent public health problem in our country.
+Contrary to studies, which compare the recent studies with previous ones and report an increasing prevalence of DM, the present meta-analysisdespite its limitations-provides findings that the temporal increase of DM prevalence is at least paused over time.
 This situation underlines the need for new studies.

 How to cite this article